l1x/websites/dev/content/posts/2020-12-13-diving-into-firecracker-with-alpine.md

 ## Creating a microVM

 Before getting started, there are multiple ways to start a microVM with Firecracker.
-Here are few:
+Here are a few:

-- starting up the Firecracker binary and through the unix socket configure it and then start a VM
+- starting up the Firecracker binary and through the Unix socket configure it and then start a VM
-- starting Firecracker with a complete VM config without the unix socket API
+- starting Firecracker with a complete VM config without the Unix socket API
 - starting Firecracker with Jailer so it uses cgroups to containerize the VM

 We are going to check out the first way.

-When I started to fiddle with FC I was trying to use the official CLI (Firectl) and because it is written in Go you need to have a Go compiler of you would like to build it yourself.
-I did not like this option to much so I have created a new CLI called [Pattacu](https://github.com/l1x/pattacu) written in Python.
+When I started to fiddle with FC I was trying to use the official CLI (Firectl) and because it is written in Go you need to have a Go compiler if you would like to build it yourself.
+I did not like this option too much so I have created a new CLI called [Pattacu](https://github.com/l1x/pattacu) written in Python.

 ### Compiling a new kernel